li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 = Introduction

 Greetings are a type of speech act that serves to establish and maintain social relationships.
 They are a fundamental part of everyday communication, and their usage and form are influenced by social and cultural factors.
-This project investigates the evolving nature of Chinese greetings, focusing on the use of question forms like “你吃了吗?” (_Have you eaten?_) and “你好吗?” (_How are you?_), compared to non-question forms, “你好!” (_Hello!_) and “早上好!” (_Good morning!_).
-Contrary to the common comparison with “How are you doing?” in English, such question forms are less prevalent in Chinese greetings, especially among strangers.
+This project investigates the evolving nature of Chinese greetings, focusing on the use of question forms like “你吃了吗?” (nǐ chī le mā, _Have you eaten?_) and “你好吗?” (nǐ hǎo mā, _How are you?_), compared to non-question forms, “你好!” (nǐ hǎo, _Hello!_) and “早上好!” (zǎo shàng hǎo, _Good morning!_).
+Contrary to the commonly used greeting “How are you doing?” in English, there's an observation that such question forms are less prevalent in Chinese greetings, especially among strangers.

-By analyzing a conversational corpus alongside movie subtitles crawled from a Chinese movie resource website, we aim to understand how these greetings have changed over time and what these changes reveal about Chinese society and culture.
+To unveil the underlying reasons for this phenomenon, in this project, we examine the diachronic changes in the use of question and non-question forms in Chinese greetings.
+By analyzing a conversational corpus alongside a set of diachronically categorized movie subtitles, we aim to understand how these greetings have changed over time and what these changes reveal about Chinese society and culture.
 This examination can be part of a broader inquiry into the nature of language as an evolving entity that mirrors social dynamics.
-In addition to a statistical approach, we also attempt to delve into the pragmatics and sociocultural significance of these greetings, contributing to our understanding of language's role in reflecting and influencing social interactions.
+In addition to a statistical approach, we also attempt to delve into the pragmatics and sociocultural significance of these greetings, exploring the relationship between changing Chinese greating patterns and the social context.

 = Literature Review